ImpervaPS/Training/Sonar Training Draft.md

 ```

-Using this command to test it's working on port 8443
+Using this command to test the service start working on port 8443
 ```
 curl https://localhost:8443 -kv